 ULifeline

-ULifeline is an anonymous and confidential online resource and screening tool that provides students with information about mental health conditions.
+ULifeline is an anonymous, confidential online resource and screening tool that provides participants with information about mental health conditions.
 ULifeline is not intended to provide medical advice or be a substitute for professional diagnosis and treatment.
-Instead, ULifeline lets participants answer questions that will provide information about their mental health and how participants can reach out for more help.
-ULifeline complements and enhances existing offerings of Columbia University by uniquely combining the following features into one web site that serves as your one-stop online resource for mental health information.
+Instead, ULifeline lets participants answer questions that will provide information about their mental health and how to reach out for more help.

 Self Evaluator

-Developed by Duke University Medical Center, the Self Evaluator is a screening program designed to help students uncover whether they, or a friend, are at risk for depression, suicide, and several other disorders, including alcohol and drug dependence, eating disorders, generalized anxiety disorder, and obsessive-compulsive disorder.
+Developed by Duke University Medical Center, the Self Evaluator is a screening program designed to help participants uncover whether they, or a friend, are at risk for depression, suicide, and several other disorders, including alcohol and drug dependence, eating disorders, generalized anxiety disorder, and obsessive-compulsive disorder.

 The Facts